St James man accused of lottery scamming extradited to US

 According to the indictment, Oakley sought to unlawfully enrich himself through a fraudulent sweepstakes scheme targeting the elderly.

-It is alleged that victims, throughout the US, received mailings, text messages or phone calls in which they were falsely told that they had won millions and luxury vehicles in sweepstakes, but first needed to pay taxes and fees in order to claim their winnings.
+It is alleged that victims, throughout the US, received mail, text messages or phone calls in which they were falsely told that they had won millions of dollars and luxury vehicles in sweepstakes, but first needed to pay taxes and fees in order to claim their winnings.

 Victims were allegedly directed to send money directly to Oakley as well as to individuals in the US and elsewhere who served as intermediaries and transmitted the money to the Jamaican.